SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/control_panel.md

 #### ExperimentMetadata
 The "ExperimentMetadata" `GroupWorkflow` creates a visualiser window that enables control of basic functions for each [foraging patch](target-module-foraging-patch) in an experiment, through the [control panels](target-node-patchdispenser-control-panel) created by the corresponding[`PatchDispenser`](target-node-patchdispenser) node.
-Patch dispenser events are parsed into "Reset" or manual "Deliver" command `Subject`s which are used by the [`UndergroundFeeder`](target-node-undergroundfeeder) node to control the behaviour of the feeder hardware.
+Patch dispenser events are parsed into "Reset" or manual "Deliver" command `Subject`s which are used by the [`UndergroundFeeder`](target-node-undergroundfeeder) node to control the behaviour of the foraging patch hardware.

 In addition, the [`AnnotationSource`](target-node-annotationsource), [`EnvironmentState`](target-node-environmentstate) and [`LabelControl`](target-node-labelcontrol) nodes create the full "ExperimentMetadata" control panel.